 The Working Group took note of the Competition, Consumer Choice & Consumer Trust Review Team (CCT-RT) Final Report, which states that “on balance the expansion of the DNS marketplace has demonstrated increased competition and consumer choice.”
 While the Working Group recognizes that some parties believe the New gTLD market to already be saturated others have indicated that they are aware of interested potential applicants, including dot Brands.
 Overall, the Working Group did not agree that a compelling reason was identified to override existing policy.
 The Working Group also took note that support from some parties was contingent on the basis of other elements being completed prior to the eventual launch of subsequent New gTLDs (e.g., previous commitments for review of the New gTLD Program, including a costs and benefits analysis as advised by the GAC in its Helsinki Communiqué, and reiterated in its Hyderabad Communiqué and ICANN68 Communique).
 The Working Group agreed that determining what dependencies might need to be completed prior to program launch is outside of its remit and should be decided elsewhere (e.g., ICANN Board).
 In addition, the Working Group believes that the number of studies commissioned on behalf of the CCT-RT, including economic analyses on marketplace competition and end-user/registrant surveys, and which ultimately fed into the CCT-RT’s determination of increased competition and consumer choice, address at least in part the GAC’s request for a costs and benefits analysis.

-The Working Group took note of the GAC Advice contained in the Montréal Communiqué, which states that future rounds should not begin until the prerequisite and high priority recommendations of the CCT-RT are implemented.
+The Working Group took note of the GAC Consensus Advice contained in the Montréal Communiqué, which states that future rounds should not begin until the prerequisite and high priority recommendations of the CCT-RT are implemented.
 The Working Group understands that it is required to consider all CCT-RT recommendations directed to it via the 01 March 2019 ICANN Board resolution, but is not necessarily required to agree with all outcomes and suggested solutions.
 Accordingly, this report will describe the manner in which all relevant CCT-RT recommendations were considered and how they were or were not integrated into any final recommendations.

 Rationale for Affirmation 1.2: A major theme that was repeatedly raised throughout the life cycle of this PDP was the need for balanced predictability for all parties involved.
 It is on this basis that the desire for an “orderly, timely and predictable” New gTLD Program is universally supported.